Getting Started with Vue 3 PDF Viewer

-This guide demonstrates how to create a Vue 3 application with Vite and integrate the Syncfusion® Vue PDF Viewer component using either the Composition API or Options API.
+This section explains how to create a Vue 3 application with Vite and integrate the Syncfusion® Vue PDF Viewer component using either the Composition API or Options API.

 API Approaches

 Composition API – A modern approach to organizing component logic by composing smaller, reusable functions.
-This method offers better code organization and reusability for complex components.
+This method offers better code organization and is more reusable for complex components.

 Prerequisites